Aliases for ADCY1 Gene

 GeneCards Summary for ADCY1 Gene

 ADCY1 (Adenylate Cyclase 1 (Brain)) is a Protein Coding gene.
 Diseases associated with ADCY1 include Deafness, Autosomal Recessive 44 and Autosomal Recessive Non-Syndromic Sensorineural Deafness Type Dfnb.
-Among its related pathways are cGMP-PKG signaling pathway and Insulin secretion.
+Among its related pathways are Platelet activation and HTLV-I infection.
 GO annotations related to this gene include nucleotide binding and phosphorus-oxygen lyase activity.
 An important paralog of this gene is ADCY3.

 UniProtKB/Swiss-Prot Summary for ADCY1 Gene